My Vision

 Ongoing Project

 Infinite-dimensional optimization encompassess a wide breadth of challenging decision-making problems that entail decisions indexed over continuous domains (e.g., uncertainty and/or space-time).
-Applications include REE-CM supply chains, process systems, climate modeling, microbial communities, and complex fluid flows.
-I have developed a unifying modeling abstraction for these problems that accelerates scientific descovery and makes these challenging problems accessible to diverse researchers.
+Applications include process control, climate modeling, bio-manufacturing, and conditioning of large indoor spaces.
+We have developed a unifying modeling abstraction for these problems that accelerates scientific descovery and accelerates their solution on CPU and GPUs.

 Ongoing Project